-The following companies have been given a first-year grace due to their financial year end.
+The following companies have been given a first-year grace for the publication of a mid-year update due to their financial year end.
 Each year, when the PERG reviews the transactions from the preceding period, there are new portfolio companies where the annual accounts will have been signed or the period of private equity ownership before the company's financial year end is minimal, meaning that the additional disclosures could not be included to be reviewed by PERG and PwC.

 - Davies Group (BC Partners);

-- Medivet Group Ltd (CVC Capital Partners);
+- Instavolt (EQT Partners);

-- Interpath Advisory (H.I.G Capital); and
+- Medivet Group Ltd (CVC Capital Partners); and,

-- Witherslack (Mubadala).
+- Stagecoach Group (DWS Infra).